-Figure 10. (a) the input face image with artificial occlusion, (b) predicted occlusion mask by our OA-GAN, (c) is the binary mask image for (b), and (d) the input to GFC, GnIpt, Pconv and CSA, which is the multiplication result of (a) and (c).
+Fig. 10. (a) the input face image with artificial occlusion, (b) predicted occlusion mask by our OA-GAN, (c) the binary mask image for (b), and (d) the input to baseline methods GFC, GnIpt, Pconv and CSA, which is the multiplication result of (a) and (c).